lightninglabs/docs.lightning.engineering/the-lightning-network/lsat/lsat.md

 To be a valid LSAT, the user needs to present two pieces of information:

-* The partial LSAT, being the Macarloon including the payment hash
+* The partial LSAT, being the Macaroon including the payment hash
 * The preimage, which can be obtained by paying the Lightning invoice

 As the payment hash is a hash of the preimage, and as the preimage can only be obtained through paying the Lightning invoice in full, it is easy for anyone with the root key to verify: